SQOUT: A Risk-Based Threat Analysis Framework for Quantum Communication Systems: Methodology: Risk Analysis and Evaluation

 \subsubsection{Impact Estimation}

 Impact \(I\) represents the severity of the consequence if the entire kill-chain scenario succeeds.
-ISO/IEC 27005 treats impact as a single ordinal value on the 1-5 scale:

-In practice, one chooses \(I\) based on the worst‐case effect of the scenario (e.g., potential data loss, service outage, or national security implications) without indexing by step.
+Following ISO/IEC~27005, impact is assessed as a single ordinal value $I \in \{1,\dots,5\}$, ranging from very low ($I=1$, negligible operational effect) through medium ($I=3$, significant service degradation) to very high ($I=5$, catastrophic compromise of mission-critical assets).
+In practice, one chooses \(I\) based on the worst-case effect of the scenario (e.g., potential data loss, service outage, or national security implications) without indexing by step.
 For example, if a PNS attack on a QKD link would expose mission-critical keys, one might assign \(I=5\).